It's the Most Wonderful Time of the Year

 As I tossed the last of the turkey in the garbage, my three children informed me that all of our neighbors had their Christmas wreathes, swags, and lights up, fake reindeer out, and "Santa Stop Here" signs staked in their yards.
 "No fair!" my babies collectively whined.

 The pressure to decorate is immense, but I won't give in until the week or so after Thanksgiving since I like to celebrate one holiday at a time.
-My kids' constant nagging and bewailing about the embarrassment of having no Christmas lights on our house and Mommy and Daddy's lack of Christmas cheer tend to wear me down.
+My kids' constant nagging and bewailing about the embarrassment of having no Christmas lights on our house and Mommy and Daddy's lack of Christmas cheer wore me down.
 Needless to say, this weekend we will begin our annual holiday decorating ritual.

-I agree with the Christmas carol that this is the most wonderful time of the year.
+I agree with the Christmas carol that this was the most wonderful time of the year.
 There is more to Christmas than decorating our homes with blinking lights, wooden reindeer, and boughs of holly - it's a celebration of love.
 Love of family and friends, love of the miraculous birth, and love of not having turkey for dinner.

 Stay tuned for more of SouthernAngel's wonderful stories!